 The Progress Committee is chaired by a senior faculty member and includes approximately twelve faculty from both basic science and clinical departments.
-The associate dean for student affairs, senior registrar, and registrar are ex officio (non-voting) members.
+The associate dean for student affairs, associate dean for curriculum, deputy dean and chief diversity officer, senior registrar, and registrar are ex officio (non-voting) members.
 Faculty serving on the committee are familiar with the curriculum and graduation requirements and have demonstrated a deep interest in the well-being of the students.
 There are no term limits.
 Recommendations for changes in membership of the committee are made by the chair in consultation with the deputy dean for education and other members of the Progress Committee.
 Those recommendations are submitted to the dean, who has final authority for committee membership.

-The Progress Committee meets approximately monthly.
+The Progress Committee meets monthly.
 When a question arises which cannot wait for the next full meeting of the Progress Committee, the chair may call an emergency meeting, convene a subcommittee, or poll the members of the Progress Committee for their opinions by phone or e-mail.